>> Top Black Friday Offers (Still Active) <<

 best free disk cloning software - minitool partition wizard cloning in-use

-Partition Wizard allows both full disks and individual partitions to be cloned to new hardware as well as the resizing, reordering, creating, merging, formatting and splitting of any partitions on the disk as might be necessary as well.
-Unfortunately, as of this latest version of the tool, MiniTool have set some restrictions on the free version meaning an active system disk cannot be copied nor can such active system disks be migrated directly to SSD drives or converted from MBR to GPT along with a few other restrictions in this free edition.
+Partition Wizard allows both full disks and individual partitions to be cloned to new hardware as well as the resizing, reordering, creating, merging, formatting and splitting of any partitions on the disks as might be necessary as well.
+Unfortunately, as of this latest version of the tool, MiniTool have set some restrictions on the free version meaning an active system disk cannot be copied nor can such active system disks be migrated directly across to SSD drives or converted from MBR to GPT disk types (along with a few other restrictions present in this current free edition).

-Also available in addition to this limited free edition of the software is MiniTool Partition Assistant Pro, an upgraded edition of the application with many additional features included making for a fully-functional disk cloning and disk management tool.
-Additions which can be found in the Pro edition include support for cloning active system disks and migrating directly to SSD drives (with 4K alignment support), full support for managing dynamic disks, WinPE recovery tools, the ability to convert from NTFS to FAT plus many more disk management tools making for a big upgrade from the free edition.
+Also available in addition to this limited free edition of the software is MiniTool Partition Assistant Pro, an upgraded edition of the application with many additional features making for a fully-functional disk cloning and disk management tool.
+Additions which can be found in the Pro edition include support for cloning active system disks and migrating directly to SSD drives (with 4K alignment support), full support for managing dynamic disks, WinPE recovery tools, the ability to convert from NTFS to FAT plus many more disk management utilities making for a big upgrade from the free edition overall.

 best free disk cloning software - minitool partition wizard partition splitting wizard

-MiniTool Partition Wizard is 100% free-to-use with the upgraded Partition Wizard Pro option being priced from just $59 / year or from $159 for a perpetual licence with free lifetime upgrades also included.
-More information on both the Free and Pro versions of MiniTool Partition Assistant can be found via the official MiniTool website.
+MiniTool Partition Wizard is 100% free-to-use with the upgraded Partition Wizard Pro priced from just $59 / year or from $159 for a perpetual licence with free lifetime upgrades included.
+More information on both the Free and Pro editions of MiniTool Partition Assistant can be found via the official MiniTool website.

 5) DriveImage XML

 DriveImage XML is a powerful yet free to use disk cloning solution for Windows PC users.
-It is noticeably a very lightweight and streamlined application and can be configured for both direct disk to disk cloning as well as the creation of image-based backups of hard disks to a file.
+It is noticeably a very lightweight and streamlined disk cloning application which can be configured for both direct disk to disk cloning tasks as well as the creation of disk image-based backups directly to a file for future use or safekeeping.

-DriveImage XML also makes use of strong disk image compression technology to maximise any storage space in use alongside VSS (hot copy) technology for backing-up any disks which might currently be in-use on an active system at the time of the cloning operation.
-DriveImage XML also provides full support for adjusting and resizing disk partitions during the cloning process as and when necessary to do so.
+DriveImage XML also makes use of strong disk image compression technology to maximise any storage space which might be available alongside the use of VSS (hot copy) technology for backing-up or cloning any disks which might currently be in-use on an active system at the time of the operation commencing.
+DriveImage XML also provides full support for adjusting and resizing disk partitions during the cloning process as and when is necessary to do so.

 6) Clonezilla Live CD

-Clonezilla is an open-source disk imaging and disk cloning application which is both 100% free to use and (unlike most other disk cloning software) runs exclusively from a live CD or Live USB flash drive making it a versatile option.
+Clonezilla is an open-source disk imaging and disk cloning application which is both 100% free to use and (unlike most other disk cloning software) runs exclusively from a live CD or Live USB flash drive making it a very versatile and portable choice.

 best free disk cloning software - clonezilla cloning in-use

-Clonezilla has many applications including that of cloning a physical hard disk or SSD drive to a secondary disk, making an image-based backup of an entire disk drive or partition which can then be saved to a file and is also useful in deploying new PC hardware thanks to many advanced options including network and server-based deployment options.
+Clonezilla has many applications including that of cloning a physical hard disk or SSD drive to a secondary disk, making an image-based backup of an entire hard disk, SSD drive or individual partitions which can then be saved to a file and is also useful in deploying new PC hardware thanks to many advanced options including network and server-based deployment functionality.

-Additional functionality which helps make to Clonezilla a great disk cloning and disk imaging choice includes support for applying AES 256-bit encryption to any resultant image files plus the support for using many different filesystems (including NTFS, ext2, ext3, ext4, FAT32 plus various MacOS options) amongst various other related features.
+Additional functionality which helps to make Clonezilla a great free disk cloning and disk imaging backup choice includes support for applying strong AES 256-bit encryption to any resultant image files plus support for working with many different filesystems (including NTFS, ext2, ext3, ext4, FAT32 plus various MacOS options) amongst various other disk cloning related features and options which are available.

-The Clonezilla software is 100% free to use and open-source software and can be downloaded via the official Clonezilla website.
+Clonezilla is 100% free to use and open-source software and can be downloaded via the official Clonezilla website.

 Best Free Disk Cloning Software Summary

-Free disk cloning software has continued to evolve in recent years and some of the top selections now support performing many basic disk cloning operations.
-In addition to performing basic disk cloning tasks, such titles also provide the ability to make system, disk and partition image-based backups alongside some more advanced disk to disk migration options including generally very good support for migration to newer and faster SSD drives across the board.
+Free disk cloning software has continued to evolve in recent years and some of the top software titles in this category now support performing many basic and even advanced disk cloning operations.
+In addition to performing many mainstream disk cloning tasks, such titles also provide the ability to make system, disk and partition image-based backups alongside more advanced disk to disk migration options including generally very good support for migration to newer and faster SSD and NVMe drives plus good support for utilising dissimilar hardware across the board as well.

-Many of the software developers providing these free-to-use disk cloning titles also supplement their offerings with upgraded premium editions featuring even more advanced disk cloning functionality alongside other more advanced disk and partition management tools and image-based backup support amongst other additions.
-Whilst a premium edition of a disk cloning solution is not strictly required to perform a basic cloning operation between two disks (as this guide hopefully shows), such premium software is always worth considering if you believe your disk cloning requirements will grow or become more advanced over time.
+Many of the software developers providing these free disk cloning software titles also supplement their offerings with upgraded premium editions featuring even more advanced disk cloning functionality alongside other more advanced disk and partition management tools and image-based backup support.
+Whilst a premium edition of a disk cloning solution is not strictly required to perform a basic cloning operation between two disks (as this guide hopefully shows), such premium software is always worth consideration if you believe your disk cloning requirements will grow or become more advanced and important over time.

-As always, it is often best to try out these free-to-use versions of such disk cloning software before considering a premium upgrade considering the great range of features and functions on offer form such free to use software.
+As always, it is often best to try out these free disk cloning software titles before considering any premium upgrades considering the great range of features and functions on offer form such free-to-use cloning software to begin with.

 Scroll to Top